xyproto/chatui/README.md

 # chatui

+### THIS IS A WORK IN PROGRESS

-TUI for interacting with LLMs (WORK IN PROGRESS)
+TUI for interacting with LLMs.